Flow of Truth: Proactive Temporal Forensics for Image-to-Video Generation: Related Works

 \section{Related Works}

 \textbf{Proactive Image Forensics.} Proactive forensics embeds verifiable signals to support authenticity verification~\cite{postprocessing_watermarking-REVMark, postprocessing_watermarking-RoPaSS} and tampering localization~\cite{wm_and_tl-Editguard, wm_and_tl-OmniGuard}.
 Traditional watermarking or residual-based schemes offer robustness to mild edits but fail under semantic or structural changes.
-Recent encoder–decoder based forensic embedding improves fidelity–robustness trade-offs, yet these methods inherently assume spatial alignment and operate only on static images, making the embedded traces unstable when the image is transformed into a video.
+Recent encoder–decoder based forensic embedding improves fidelity–robustness trade-offs, yet these methods inherently assume spatial alignment and operate only on static images, making the embedded traces unstable when the image is transformed into a dynamic video.
+FoT is complementary to these methods: it protects a source image before potential I2V misuse and aims to recover temporal evidence after the protected image has been transformed into video, rather than only verifying a static image or localizing a static edit.

 \textbf{Image-to-Video (I2V) Generation.} Modern I2V systems—including Wan 2.2~\cite{videogen-wan}, MovieGen~\cite{videogen-MovieGen}, and Hunyuan Video~\cite{videogen-Hunyuan}—use diffusion or transformer architectures to produce temporally coherent videos from a single image.
 Closed-source models such as Sora~\cite{videogen-sora}, Veo 3~\cite{videogen-veo}, and Kling~\cite{videogen-kling} further improve realism but prevent model-specific forensic integration and large-scale analysis.
-Simulating these architectures during training is computationally infeasible and is highly likely to yield poor generalization across different I2V models.
+Embedding full I2V generators into forensic training is computationally prohibitive, and for closed-source systems it is not directly possible.
+Even for open-source generators, such training may introduce model-specific bias because the forensic signal can adapt to one architecture rather than to transferable temporal evidence.

-\textbf{Optical Flow and Motion Representation.} Optical flow networks (e.g., RAFT~\cite{ofmodel-RAFT}, GMFlow~\cite{ofmodel-GMFlow}, FlowFormer++~\cite{ofmodel-FlowFormer++}) estimate pixel-wise motion through correlation or transformer-based reasoning, but their goal is motion accuracy, not forensic trace preservation.
-Our work differs by introducing \textit{template-guided flow evolution}, which decouples motion from appearance to ensure stable propagation of embedded forensic signals.
+\textbf{Optical Flow and Motion Representation.} Optical flow networks (e.g., RAFT~\cite{ofmodel-RAFT}, GMFlow~\cite{ofmodel-GMFlow}, FlowFormer++~\cite{ofmodel-FlowFormer++}) estimate pixel-wise motion through correlation or transformer-based reasoning, but they normally require both \textbf{source and target RGB frames} as input.
+This input assumption does not hold in our forensic setting: after an attacker releases an I2V-generated video, the defender can observe only the target video frames, while the \textbf{original source image is unavailable} in the evidence stream.
+This motivates \textbf{\textit{template-guided flow evolution}}: FoT embeds a learnable template into the protected source image, lets the template evolve with the image content during I2V generation, and then extracts the surviving template evidence from each target frame to infer source-to-frame correspondence for recovery.